SuperCowPowers/workbench/docs/api_classes/views.md

 # Views
 !!! tip inline end "View Examples"
-    Examples of Views are in the [Examples](#examples) section at the bottom of this page.
+    Examples of using the Views classes to extend the functionality of SageWorks Artifacts are in the [Examples](#examples) section at the bottom of this page.

 Views are a powerful way to filter and agument your DataSources and FeatureSets.
-Data Analysis and Feature Engineering are a snap using Views.
+With Views you can subset columns, rows, and even add data to existing SageWorks Artifacts.
+If you want to compute outliers, runs some statistics or engineer some new features, Views are an easy way to change, modify, and add to DataSources and FeatureSets.

 ::: sageworks.core.views.view